 What is patentable?

 Changes have been made to U.S. patent law over the years and U.S Code Title 35, Section 101 currently states, “Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title .”
-A patent gives the right to exclude others, for a limited time (usually 20 years) from profiting from a patented technology without the consent of the patent-holder.
+Utility patents give the right to exclude others, for a limited time (usually 20 years) from profiting from a patented technology without the consent of the patent-holder.
 Specifically, it is the right to exclude others from: making, using, selling, offering for sale, importing, inducing others to infringe, applying for an FDA approval, the patented work .

-According to legal experts, there are three main categories of cannabis patents that are generally seen in the U.S., and these often overlap.
+According to legal experts, there are three main categories of cannabis patents that are generally seen in federal courts in the U.S., and these often overlap.
 First, cannabis compositions, drug formulations, and methods of preparation may be patented.
 Second, people may patent a characterization of how cannabis compounds engage with the human endocannabinoid receptors.
 And third, methods of treating diseases with cannabinoids may be patented .

 Patenting cannabis plants themselves has also attracted attention as an intellectual property opportunity.
 There are three avenues for patenting plants.
 The first is the Plant Patent Act of 1930.
 Before this, plants were largely beyond the reach of patent protection mainly because they were thought of as products of nature and hence unpatentable.
 The Plant Act declared asexually-reproduced plants (reproduced in a way other than from seeds) as eligible for patents .
 Plant patents offer limited protection as infringement is difficult to prove.
 This may be why less than 1% of cannabis patents are plant patents .

-A second method is through the Plant Variety Protection Act of 1970 (PVPA), also known as plant breeder’s rights, employed “to protect commercialization of new varieties of cannabis plants developed by traditional breeding .”
-The PVPA has protection for sexually-reproduced plants similar to what a plant patent offers, but the Act requires applicants to submit at least 3,000 seeds to a depository at Fort Collins, Colorado.
+A second method is through the Plant Variety Protection Act of 1970 (PVPA), also known as plant breeder’s rights, employed “to protect commercialization of new plant varieties and of cannabis plants developed by traditional breeding .”
+The PVPA has protection for sexually-reproduced plants similar to what a plant patent offers, for example, but the Act requires applicants to submit at least 3,000 seeds to a depository at Fort Collins, Colorado.
 This high bar is probably why there have been no cannabis plant patents under the PVPA, given that the plant is still on the Drug Enforcement Agency’s list of Schedule I controlled substances .